mike-lloyd03/rudric/README.md

 rudric create <new_secret_name>
 ```

 A text editor will be opened (whatever is defined by `EDITOR` or `VISUAL` environment variables).
 Currently, this is the only way to create a secret.
-In the future, secrets can be created from the context of a file or by reading from stdin (piping from another process).
+In the future, secrets can be created from the content of a file or by reading from stdin (piping from another process).

 The following other commands are supported:

 - edit
 - list
 - delete (asks for confirmation)
+- change-password

 ## Sessions